GiuseppeLeite/CDPS/README.md

 The full model-development strategy, including candidate gene selection, training cohorts, validation cohorts, feature-selection procedure, algorithm comparison, and survival-performance evaluation, is described in the Methods section of the manuscript.

-The original model-training code is not included.
-The available object `model_rsf_ridge.rds` corresponds to the final trained model used for CDPS calculation.
+The final CDPS model was generated using the standard workflow implemented in the Mime R package, without custom modifications to the package source code.
+The available object `model_rsf_ridge.rds` corresponds to the final trained model selected during the original model-development workflow and is provided here for CDPS calculation.